honkit/honkit/docs/plugins/testing.md

 [gitbook-tester](https://github.com/todvora/gitbook-tester) makes it easy to write **Node.js/Mocha** unit tests for your plugins.
 Using [Travis.org](https://travis.org), tests can be run on each commits/tags.

+[honkit-tester](https://github.com/vowstar/honkit-tester) over time, in some cases gitbook-tester no longer works properly on the latest version of nodejs.
+This is a port of gitbook-tester, which could works on LTS version of nodejs v10 v12 v14, and using the honkit engine instead of gitbook to run test.